phil-brown/droidQuery/README.md

 **Special Thanks**

-This project uses (AsyncTaskEx)[https://github.com/commonsguy/cwac-wakeful] to allow an umlimited number of simultaneous network tasks.
+This project uses [AsyncTaskEx](https://github.com/commonsguy/cwac-wakeful) to allow an unlimited number of simultaneous network tasks.
 This project also would not exist if it were not for the excellent *jQuery* library, and its excellent documentation.